For every champion, there's an inevitable dynasty question.

 Well, the schedule can't possibly be that easy again.
 Re-signing offensive linemen Branden Albert and Geoff Schwartz is key.
 Example of a team that could be better in 2014 but have a worse record.
 A priority will be finding another weapon for Alex Smith.

 The negativity about the playoff failures of Andy Dalton and Marvin Lewis will linger.
 And losing both coordinators is a blow.
 But defensive tackle Geno Atkins' return is enormous to a defense that was still strong without him.
 And they're in a surprisingly good salary-cap situation.
 Still a really talented roster, just one that hasn't experienced any playoff success.

 8. Philadelphia Eagles

-A lot of reasons to be excited about this team.
-The priority, obviously, is upgrading the defensive talent.
-Some immediate improvement at safety (and, on the offensive side, receiver) would make this team intriguing.
+Obviously, a lot of reasons to be excited about this team.
+The priority, obviously, is upgrading the talent level on defense.
+Some immediate improvement at safety (and, on the offensive side, receiver) would make this team pretty intriguing.